I-5 Odontogenic Sinusitis - What Endodontists Need to Know

 Roderick W. Tataryn, DDS, MS

-Dr. Rod Tataryn received his DDS degree in 1989 and Master of Science degree in Endodontics in 1994 from Loma Linda University.
-He has been in private practice endodontics in Spokane, Washington for 28 years and maintains a faculty position at Loma Linda University School of Dentistry.
-Dr. Tataryn has served on the Clinical Practice Committee for the American Association of Endodontists, has authored clinical and scientific articles on endodontics, including recent multidisciplinary consensus statements on the diagnosis and management of odontogenic sinusitis.
-Dr. Tataryn is also a contributing author for several endodontic textbooks including the Sixth and Seventh Editions of "Ingle’s Endodontics", and Torabinejad and Rubinstein's "The Art and Science of Contemporary Surgical Endodontics".
+Dr. Rod Tataryn received his DDS degree in 1989 and Master of Science degree in Endodontics in 1994 from Loma Linda University and has been in private practice endodontics in Spokane, Washington since then.
+Dr. Tataryn has served on the Clinical Practice Committee for the American Association of Endodontists and serves as a reviewer for the Journal of Endodontics.
+He has authored numerous clinical and scientific articles on endodontics, including recent multidisciplinary consensus statements on the diagnosis and management of odontogenic sinusitis, and is a contributing author for five endodontic textbooks including the Sixth and Seventh Editions of "Ingle's Endodontics", and Torabinejad and Rubinstein's "The Art and Science of Contemporary Surgical Endodontics".